lyndskg/posh-a-matic/README.md

 There are a variety of optional arguments for the script, including timing, closet scroll size, closet ordering, the account to share, and the webdriver.

-To display the full range of command line arguments type `python share.py --help`.
+To display the full range of command line arguments type `python3 share.py --help` or `python3 share.py -help`.
 For convenience, these options are described below.